 Forex Brokers have been avoiding the b-word for the past several years.
 The model was thought to be set in stone.
-You have your Prime Brokerage account then you setup your liquidity relationships and presto you have a Forex Broker ready to deal with all types of clients.
+You have your Prime Brokerage account then you set up your liquidity relationships and presto you have a Forex Broker ready to deal with all types of clients.
 This year has presented several large challenges for many new Forex Brokers that have thrown a wrench into this model.
-Since the Black Swan event of last January, Banks and liquidity providers have moved away from dealing with Retail Forex Brokers.
+Since the Black Swan event of last January, Banks, and liquidity providers have moved away from dealing with Retail Forex Brokers.
 Their respective risk departments have made getting a Prime Brokerage account nearly impossible.
-Many Banks have completely dropped Prime Brokerage services altogether.
+Many Banks have entirely dropped Prime Brokerage services altogether.
 Another result of the SNB move was the drastic reduction of leverage afforded to the Retail Forex Broker.

-For an unregulated Forex Broker, this is can give reason to take another look at the old B book model.
-Over the past few years Risk Management technology has improved greatly and not having a PB or liquidity providers would reduce the cost dramatically.
+For an unregulated Forex Broker, this can give reason to take another look at the old B book model.
+Over the past few years Risk Management technology has improved dramatically and not having a PB or liquidity providers would reduce the cost significantly.
 Those brokers that use MetaTrader 4 would also have the additional cost of “bridge fees” which are necessary to connect price aggregation systems to the world’s most popular trading platform.
 One of the main issues that would face the unregulated Forex Broker looking to b book is how to handle position exposure as it the client base grows.
 For these brokers, this becomes an internal business decision.
 Hope to be that the risk is comparable to their capital and resources available to the broker.

 The B Book model might be an attractive alternative for new unregulated Forex Brokers.
-The key issue for these brokers is to make sure that they are acting responsibly when it comes to Risk Management.
+The critical issue for these brokers is to make sure that they are acting responsibly when it comes to Risk Management.